 There is a wonderful sense of space and scale with rooms, wings and zones dispersed throughout the 340-square-metre interior.
 “The house was built for a family of five – with young adult children – and to accommodate family and friends,” says Paul.
 “So the house has to have different zones to give the owners retreat spaces even when the house is full.
 There’s a lot going on with hidden surprises that relate to the family’s routine – things

-The transfer between public and private space is ingeniously conceived across the two levels and between open beachfront and the more blinkered site interior.
+For the Hahei House, the transfer between public and private space is ingeniously conceived across the two levels and between open beachfront and the more blinkered site interior.
 The architect has split the two wings of the L into separate forms, linked by a circulation zone.
 This patterns the house into four areas: bedrooms downstairs, two that face the beach plus a large den with bunks and seating; a further two bedrooms upstairs and night lounge; and the main living space in the prime position.
 The arrangement and humble scale of each space makes it adaptable to small or large numbers without feeling empty or full.

 The main family space runs the full length of the front elevation on level one and features the hero view of the ocean.
 It is an exposed position – like the prow of the ship – and so the architect has detailed a deep verandah along two sides, protected by wind shutters with close connection to a protected courtyard behind.
 A ‘night’ lounge also looks onto the courtyard, a quiet retreat space away from the kitchen and dining.
 And behind this courtyard is a second courtyard with a hot tub and a wonderful garden.
 Two guest bedrooms look onto this space, tucked discreetly away from the living rooms areas.